 Scatterplots of model 10 m first-guess winds versus ERS-2 winds are displayed in Figures 16 to 18.
 Values of standard deviations and biases are slightly different from those displayed in Table 6.
 Reason for this is that, for plotting purposes, the in 0.5 m/s resolution ERS-2 winds have been slightly perturbed (increases scatter with 0.02 m/s), and that zero wind-speed ERS-2 winds have been excluded (decreases scatter with about 0.05 m/s).
-The scatterplot of UWI wind speed versus FGAT (Figure 16) is very similar to that for (at ECMWF inverted) de-aliased CMOD4 winds (Figure 18).
+The scatterplot of UWI wind speed versus FGAT is very similar to that for (at ECMWF inverted) de-aliased CMOD4 winds.
 It confirms that the ESACA inversion scheme is working properly.

-The enhanced standard deviation with respect to cycle 90 (1.72 m/s, was 1.61 m/s), seems to arise from slightly more collocations between low UWI and strong FGAT winds.
+The reduced standard deviation compared to cycle 91 (1.68 m/s, was 1.73 m/s), seems to originate from a better agreement at strong winds between 20 and 25 m/s.
 Winds derived on the basis of CMOD5 are displayed in Figure 19.
-The bias compared to FGAT winds remains small for all wind domains (on average -0.01 m/s, was 0.06 m/s) The relative standard deviation is lower than for CMOD4 winds (1.69 m/s versus 1.72 m/s).
+The bias compared to FGAT winds remains small for all wind domains (on average 0.06 m/s, was -0.01 m/s) The relative standard deviation is lower than for CMOD4 winds (1.63 m/s versus 1.66 m/s).

 FIGURE 11.
 Mean normalised distance to the cone computed every 6 hours for nodes 1-2, 3-4, 5-7, 8-10, 11-14 and 15-19 (solid curve close to 1 when no instrumental problems are present).
 The dotted curve shows the number of incoming triplets in logarithmic scale (1 corresponds to 60,000 triplets) and the dashed one indicates the fraction of complete sea-located triplets rejected by the ESA flag, or by the wind inversion algorithm (0: all data kept, 1: no data kept).
-Cycle 91
+Cycle 92

 FIGURE 12.
-Mean (solid line) and standard deviation (dashed line) of the wind speed difference UWI - first guess for the data retained by the quality control.
-Cycle 91
+Mean (solid line) and standard deviation (dashed line) of the wind speed difference UWI - first guess for the data retained by the quality control.Cycle 92

 FIGURE 13.
 Same as Fig.12, but for the de-aliased CMOD-4 wind.
-Statistics are computed only for wind speeds higher than 4 m/s.
-Cycle 91
+Statistics are computed only for wind speeds higher than 4 m/s.Cycle 92

 FIGURE 14.
-Same as Fig. 12 but for wind direction.
-Cycle 91.
+Same as Fig. 12 but for wind direction.Cycle 92.

 FIGURE 15.
 Same as Fig. 13 but for wind direction.
-Cycle 91.
+Cycle 92.

 FIGURE 16.
 Two-dimensional histogram of first guess and UWI wind speeds, for the data kept by the quality control.
-Circles denote the mean values in the y-direction, and squares those in the x-direction.
-Cycle 91
+Circles denote the mean values in the y-direction, and squares those in the x-direction.Cycle 92

 FIGURE 17.
 Same as Fig. 17, but for wind direction.
 Only wind speeds higher than 4m/s are taken into account.
-Cycle 91.
+Cycle 92.

 FIGURE 18.
 Same as Figure 16 but for de-aliased CMOD-4 winds.
-Cycle 91
+Cycle 92

 FIGURE 19.
 Same as Figure 16 but for de-aliased CMOD-5 winds.
-Cycle 91
+Cycle 92